VilleWillstrom/currency-exchange-calculator/readme.md

 A live version of the API is hosted on Azure App Services at the following URL: [currency-exchange-calculator](https://currency-exchange-calculator.azurewebsites.net/).

-IYou can test the API using tools like [Insomnia](https://insomnia.rest/download) or [Postman](https://www.postman.com/downloads/).
+You can test the API using tools like [Insomnia](https://insomnia.rest/download) or [Postman](https://www.postman.com/downloads/).
 These tools allow you to easily send requests and examine responses from the API.

 Before testing, please review the API endpoints and their required request bodies to ensure proper usage.
 Those are defined at the end of this document.